RetroPie/RetroPie-Docs/docs/Playstation-1.md

 ### lr-pcsx-rearmed

-The prefered PSX emulator for those on a Raspberry Pi 2/3.
-The features of RetroArch combined with PCSX-ReARMed's excellent Dynamic Recompiler allow for an adequate PSX emulation experience on the Raspberry Pi, though expect some inaccurate emulation.
+The prefered PSX emulator for those on a Raspberry Pi 2-4.
+The features of RetroArch combined with PCSX-ReARMed's excellent Dynamic Recompiler allow for an adequate PSX emulation experience on the Raspberry Pi, though expect some inaccuracies.

-Raspberry Pi 0/1 users that choose to use this unrecommended emulator should be made aware that RetroArch's **Bilinear Filtering** will cause abnormal behavior in some games and should be disabled whenever emulation issues are encountered.

 ### PCSX-ReARMed